lorentzforces/blue-prints-notes/leads-and-unattributed-clues.md

 ### Run goals

-- Get a power hammer with the Greenhouse and knock that wall down
 - Find more information about the countries of the world for sigil puzzle reasons
 - Get your academic shit together, draft 9 Classrooms, and finish the final exam
 - Fill in the rest of the Chess room letters puzzle.
-- Find the 8th sanctum key behind the "last door of eight"
+- Find the 8th sanctum key behind the "last door of eight" (note: figure out what the "last door of eight" is)
 - Call it a day in the Bunk Room and check the Tomb the next day
+- Get the Red Crown to the throne room
+- Get the Blue Crown to the throne room

 ### Unanswered Questions